The Best

 separately, the word is

-divided between the two vowels: radi/o - when
+divided between the two vowels: radi/o

 a vowel is sounded alone in a word, it